iovisor/bcc/docs/reference_guide.md

 #### 4. XDP_FLAGS_HW_MODE
 XDP can be loaded and executed directly on the NIC – just a handful of NICs can do that.

-#### 5. XDP_FLAGS_REPLACE
-If an XDP program is already attached to the specified driver, replacing the XDP program.

 For example: